Sunrise to Sunset: The Best Hikes & Lookouts in Superior Country

 3. Nipigon River Recreation Trail: Red Rock - Nipigon

-The Nipigon River Recreation Trail is 10.1 km that can be taken from Red Rock to Nipigon or vice versa.
+The Nipigon River Recreation Trail is 10.1 km and can be taken from Red Rock to Nipigon or vice versa.
 Lloyds Lookout is located at the beginning segment of the trail on the Red Rock side and is a short 2.6 km hike.
 This is a well-maintained and highly trafficked trail for locals.
 The annual Hike for Health takes this route.
 Lloyds lookout has a large wooden deck offering stunning east-facing views across to LaGrange Island.
 There are two other lookouts along the trail, one of which has a pair of the Parks Canada Red Chairs.
 This is a dog-friendly location and is easy enough to be considered child-friendly.
 Lloyds lookout is a perfect location for catching the first cast of light at dawn.

 For further information: Nipigon River Recreation Trail